Horizon-test-org/horizon-sdv-tst/README.md

 #### Trigger workflow by pull request
 1. On the GitHub repository page, click on the Pull requests tab and click on <img src="docs/github_pr_1.png" width="85" />
-2. Select main as the base branch and your feature branch for compare.
+2. Select `main` as the base branch and your `feature/` branch for compare.
 3. After reviewing the changes, approve the pull request and confirm.
 4. This process should have triggered a GitHub Actions workflow.